(Extrinsic Allergic Alveolitis)

-In these hypersensitivity reactions, the immune system attacks something in an organic dust or chemical the person inhales.
+In these hypersensitivity reactions (also called allergic reactions), the immune system attacks something in an organic dust or chemical the person inhales.
 Substances released by cells of the immune system damage the lungs, where the dust has lodged.
 The part of the inhaled dust that triggers the immune reaction is called an antigen.

 Many substances can cause hypersensitivity reactions in the lungs.
 Organic dusts that contain microorganisms or proteins, and chemicals, such as isocyanates, may cause hypersensitivity pneumonitis.
 Farmer's lung, which results from repeated inhalation of heat-loving (thermophilic) bacteria in moldy hay, is a well-known example of hypersensitivity pneumonitis.
 Bird fancier's lung is another example.
 It occurs when dust from the feathers of birds (either on living birds or in pillows and comforters) is inhaled.